 About me

-I am a Ph.D. candidate in the Department of Statistics at UC Berkeley, advised by Ryan Tibshirani and Giles Hooker.
-Before coming to Berkeley in 2021, I completed my B.S. at Yale University, where I did NLP research with the late Dragomir Radev.
+I am a fifth-year Ph.D. student in the Department of Statistics at UC Berkeley, advised by Ryan Tibshirani and Giles Hooker.
+Before coming to Berkeley, I completed my B.S. at Yale University, where I did NLP research with the late Dragomir Radev.

-In summer 2024, I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID.
-The year prior, I worked on Digital Pathology at Genentech, hosted by Patrick Kimes.
-I also spent a summer in undergrad at a deep learning startup in Israel.
+Previously, I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID.
+I also worked on computational pathology at Genentech, and speech recognition at a startup in Israel.
+I am looking for full-time roles starting mid-2026.

 Research Interests

 My research aims to ensure the safe and effective deployment of machine learning.
 To that end, my work on black-box interpretability enhances the reliability of SHAP and LIME, and introduces new techniques to understand image models.
-I am also interested in uncertainty quantification, especially for rankings and time series.
+I also work on uncertainty quantification, with particular focus on rankings and time series.

 While I am broadly interested in ML for health, my current applied emphasis is in epidemiology.
 Through the Delphi Group, I construct analytical and algorithmic tools to track infectious disease risks as they unfold in real-time.